NYMR – Introduction.

 Closed in 1965, the Pickering to Whitby line was a victim of Dr Beeching’s infamous report.
 Formed shortly afterwards was the North Yorkshire Moors Railway Preservation Society.
 Finally, the current organisation, the North Yorkshire Moors Railway opened in 1973.

 All stations, except Newton Dale Halt, have car parking available.
 Day return tickets are ‘hop-on’, ‘hop-off’ which gives the chance to explore and visit all the stations along the line.
 Dogs are welcome on the trains, provided they keep off the seats and tables.
 A ticket for a dog costs £3.00.
-So, a day out on the railway combines with one of the many excellent dog walks using a NYMR station as its start / finish point.
+So it’s easy to combine a day out on the railway with one of the many excellent dog walks using a NYMR station as its start / finish point.

 – Walk from Pickering to Levisham Village and then down to Levisham Station, catch the train back to Pickering.